Natashina/Pewlett-Hackard-Analysis/README.md

 1.1 I've created a new Query in pgAdmin.
 Since information about employees is stored in different datasets, the original csv files, I had to reffer to "employees", "title", "salary" and "dept_emp" tables and using INNER JOIN on emp_no combined this information in one table (ret_emp_with_title).
 I've also indicated bithdate by WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31') and included AND statement as (de.to_date = '9999-01-01').

+1.2 Duplicates.
+Because many employees have been holding several positions in the company the Query described in 1.1 returned many duplicates.
+Here is a reference to a solution on how to remove duplicates with MAX to a date (Approach 1). https://stackoverflow.com/questions/19432913/select-info-from-table-where-row-has-max-date

-1.2 I've found the following example in order to deal with duplicates. https://stackoverflow.com/questions/19432913/select-info-from-table-where-row-has-max-date To eliminate duplicates at first I tried to use GROUP BY first name and last_name.
+To eliminate duplicates at first I tried to use GROUP BY first name and last_name.
 However, the result was not correct, because these are not unique.
 There are some people in the company with exactly the same firt name and last name but different employee number.
-Here is example of Query (approach 1):
+Below is a Query that returned right number of retiring employees (Approach 1):

 SELECT  rt.emp_no,
 		rt.first_name,